SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 When applying for Social Security Disability Insurance (SSDI), many individuals want to know: What conditions are automatically approved for disability?
 While no claim is truly automatic, the Social Security Administration (SSA) offers an expedited process known as the Compassionate Allowances Program (CAL) for certain severe medical conditions.

 Compassionate Allowances are designed to quickly identify diseases and disorders that clearly meet SSA’s standards for disability.
-Instead of going through months of medical evidence reviews, applicants with CAL conditions often receive faster decisions, sometimes in just a few weeks.
+Instead of going through months of medical evidence reviews, applicants with CAL conditions may receive decisions more quickly when sufficient medical evidence is provided.

 In this article, we’ll explain how the Compassionate Allowances system works, which conditions qualify, and how you can strengthen your claim to take full advantage of fast-track approval.